SamiKalliomaki/eppabasic/static/manual/en/commands/minute.md

 Function Minute() As Integer
 ```

-Returns the current minute according to the computers local clock.
+Returns the current minute according to the local clock of the computer.
 The minute is an integer in range 0..59.

 Example